 During the upgrade you can follow what Pipeline is doing step by step.
 For the CLI, check out this asciicast animation:

-Upgrade capacity strategies πŸ”—︎
+Upgrade capacity strategies π︎

 You can choose from several capacity strategies to be used during node pool upgrades:

-• decreased capacity: your cluster gets smaller, with maxBatchSize number of nodes, and then returns to normal size for every upgrade batch (breathing)
+number of nodes, and then returns to normal size for every upgrade batch (breathing) - maintained capacity: your cluster increases by

-• adaptive upgrade: based on the utilization of the target node pool, the cluster upgrader will choose one of the above strategies
+number of nodes so you can basically maintain the original capacity during an upgrade - adaptive upgrade: based on the utilization of the target node pool, the cluster upgrader will choose one of the above strategies

 In the following video, we show you how we upgraded a 100-node EKS cluster with cluster monitoring enabled.
 You can observe how some nodes come and go on the Grafana Dashboard, and how the pods are rescheduled during draining because we use the decreased capacity strategy for the upgrade.